laurnen/responsive-web-design/README.md

 Tribute Page | Objective: Build an app that is functionally similar to https://personal-portfolio.freecodecamp.rocks.

 Technical Documentation Page | Objective: Build an app that is functionally similar to https://technical-documentation-page.freecodecamp.rocks.

+Product Landing Page | Objective: Build an app that is functionally similar to https://product-landing-page.freecodecamp.rocks.